How to Intelligently Criticize Religion: Atheist claims that are no better than Theist claims.

 “The church executed Galileo for saying the earth revolved around the sun.”

 Actually, the Church did not execute Galileo.
 They didn’t even censure him at first.
 Initially, his strongest opposition came from his fellow astronomers.
 When he presented his ideas, the initial opinion of the Church was that his work seemed entirely orthodox.
 Nevertheless, they asked him to hold off publishing it until they could look it over.
 Galileo, however, grew impatient, and published his work anyway, despite having signed a binding contract not to.
 He was arrested for breach of contract.
-Once Galileo had forced the issue, the Church was prepared to allow the possibility of his theories, but not grant them full factual status until they made their own study of his work.
+Yes, the supposed champion of free thought was arrested for breach of contract.
+Not very glamorous, but it’s fact.
+Even then, once Galileo had forced the issue, the Church was prepared to allow the possibility of his theories, but not grant them full factual status until they made their own study of his work.
 (Like it or not, it was essentially the late medieval form of the peer review.)
 Had Galileo quit there, he would have been fine.
-However, Galileo responded with a treatise defending his ideas which included a scathing personal critique of the Pope.
+However, Galileo responded with a treatise defending his ideas which included a scathing (and wildly counter-factual) personal critique of the Pope.
 He was arrested again, and accused of being “vehemently suspected of heresy” at which point, he hastily and under virtually no duress, recanted.
+(Note the ‘heresy’ in question was more to do with his scurrilous attack on the Pope than with his astronomy.)
 He was placed under house arrest, and spent the rest of his days living in considerable luxury under that house arrest, with his later work undisturbed and even funded by the Church.
+And telescopes were not cheap!
 Again, this may seem barbaric to our modern sensibilities, but for the standard of his day, Galileo was downright coddled.
-Certainly, he was never the brave and stalwart champion of science we like to imagine, ruthlessly persecuted by a vicious and backwards church, another misconception we can safely attribute to the 19th century.
+Certainly, he was never the brave and stalwart champion of science we like to imagine, ruthlessly persecuted by a vicious and backward church, another misconception we can safely attribute to the 19th century.

 “The Crusades were a massive land/power/money grab by the church, launched against a peaceful and enlightened Islamic culture”